Het15Shah/Het15Shah/README.md

 ## 🌱 Currently Exploring

-- 🚀 Working and Exploring Full Stack Web Development
+- 🚀 Exploring Full Stack Web Development using java and springboot
-  - Exploring the ins and outs of React and Redux for dynamic front-end experiences.
-  - Navigating through the world of React Router for seamless page transitions.
-  - Styling with Tailwind CSS to create modern and responsive user interfaces.
-  - Building server-side applications with Node.js, a powerful javascript runtime environment.
+  - Building server-side applications with springboot, a powerful java framework.
   - Diving into PostgreSQL & MongoDB for efficient and scalable database management.

   ## 📈 Stats